 Again, this is definitely NOT speaking of bad investments recovering, but is instead speaking of good investments in bad times.

 25 years ago, the original 4% Rule data looked at the market back to include the Great Crash of 1929, but times and laws and market rules have since changed so much, and IMO the last 50 years seem typical enough of today's world.
-This calculator Test is ONLY about actual S&P 500 Index history.
+The calculator Test on the previous page is ONLY about actual S&P 500 Index history.
 It has no historical data for any other funds except S&P 500 Index funds (which are a very popular class).
 All of those will show the same S&P result, except they do vary in the fee they charge (the fund fee is withdrawn every year, and a fund with a low fee is a big plus).

-How much withdrawal will survive bad crashes is a vague question though.
+How much withdrawal can survive bad crashes is a vague question though.
 Situations vary.
 A market crash just when you need the withdrawals is the fear.
 Another danger is an early crash before the fund has grown to be able to survive it.
 Do realize if a fund loses 50%, the low price then has to regain 100% to recover.

 The commonly seen market advice about risk is "Past success does not guarantee future performance."
 Meaning, we don't know the future, and unexpected bad times do happen.
 But IMO, that is speaking of short term events (up to a few years).
 I get my encouragement by looking at a graph of the S&P 500 history.
 Market gains certainly offset inflation, however do unclick the Inflation-Adjusted box there to show the actual S&P data.
-The world might someday end, but the graph long term trend does look very promising. :) The notches in the rising curve are the bad times, and there's been many of them, but they get forgotten as the curve goes up.
+The world might someday end, but the graph long term trend does look very promising. 😊 The notches in the rising curve are the bad times, and there's been many of them, but they get forgotten as the curve goes up.
 It does show that the 1970s and the 2000s decades were serious bad times (a mouse-over there shows the dates).
 The bad times will seem drastically bad at the time, but they always recover (might take a year or two, but retirement is a long term goal, right?)